Housing & Homelessness

-Available programs allow seniors to stay in their home communities, offer affordable homes to low-income families and give disabled people independence in a safe and secure environment.
+We provide a range of administrative, support, and funding services that contribute to affordable housing options in Huron County.
+Our programs allow seniors to stay in their home community, offer affordable housing options to low-income families, and give disabled people independence in a safe and secure environment.

-Learn what the County of Huron is doing to address housing instability and homelessness in our community and what you can do to help: Be Part of the Solution.
+Learn more about what the County of Huron and our partners are doing to prevent and address homelessness and what you can do to help!

 County View Seniors' Apartments

-In partnership with the Canada-Ontario Affordable Housing Program, the County of Huron has built a new 31 unit apartment building for seniors called the County View Seniors’ Apartments.
+In partnership with the Canada-Ontario Affordable Housing Program, the County of Huron built an apartment building for seniors known as County View Seniors’ Apartments.

 This three storey 31 unit apartment building (19 one bedroom & 12 two bedroom units) is located just south of Clinton.
-Situated on 13 acres of well-manicured grounds, the site features:
+It’s situated on 13 acres of well-manicured grounds.
+The site features:

 • Quiet rural setting